MajorZiploc/tooling_notes/art/blender/notes.md

   for simple human rig use shift+a -> armature -> Rigify Meta-Rigs -> Basic -> Basic Human
   adjust all bones to model
-    NOTE: dont forget to use the symmetry X option at almost_top_menu right with metarig selected go to right_side_menu Data -> Rigify and click Generate Rig a new rig with more info will be created to auto weight paint - select all parts of your model and then select the new rig ctrl-p -> Armature Deform -> With Automatic Weights to refine the auto weight paint: with the mesh you want to paint selected: enter Weight Paint mode Simple toggle between vertex groups visually
+    NOTE: dont forget to use the symmetry X option at almost_top_menu right with metarig selected go to right_side_menu Data -> Rigify and lmb Generate Rig a new rig with more info will be created to auto weight paint - select all parts of your model and then select the new rig ctrl-p -> Armature Deform -> With Automatic Weights to refine the auto weight paint: with the mesh you want to paint selected: enter Weight Paint mode Simple toggle between vertex groups visually
-      with rig selected right_side_menu Data -> Bone Collections: press star next to Def (will isolate the bones) (NOTE: click again to reset to prev state)
-      Click on rig, shift click on model (the current mesh you are painting) go to Weight Paint mode bones are now present and represent the vertex groups shift click (or just click seems to work) a bone to go to that bones vertex group General case:
+      with rig selected right_side_menu Data -> Bone Collections: press star next to Def (will isolate the bones) (NOTE: lmb again to reset to prev state) lmb on rig, shift-lmb on model (the current mesh you are painting) go to Weight Paint mode bones are now present and represent the vertex groups with Move tool: shift-lmb (or just lmb seems to work) a bone to go to that bones vertex group
+        OR: alt-lmb
+    General case:
       go through all Vertex Groups and find the bone with the most weight for the mesh and with Weight: 1.00 and Strength: 1.00 and Gradient tool. give all of the weight to said bone play with it a little to see if you want to share weight between bones